 Here is Coco modeling the ELM dog shirt- available in a variety of sizes and sure to please breeds large and small!

-explores the courageous stories of persons with disabilities as they succeed in making their faith communities truly inclusive.
+A Place for All: Faith and Community for Persons with Disabilitiesexplores the courageous stories of persons with disabilities as they succeed in making their faith communities truly inclusive.

-program unit, contributed a grant to help fund the program.
+ELCA Disabilities Ministry, through the Vocation and Education program unit, contributed a grant to help fund the program.

 ABC stations nationwide will begin airing the program December 6, 2009, as part of ABC’s Vision and Values series, a presentation of the Interfaith Broadcasting Commission.